migros/fotoobo/docs/source/usage/configuration.rst

 If you want to fine tune logging even more, you can provide an own python logging configuration file.
 There is a `logging.config.sample`_ where you can find more information about this.
-Uncomment the line and point it to your ``logging.config`` -file to have the custom logging configuration take effect.
+Uncomment the line and point it to your ``logging.config`` file to have the custom logging configuration take effect.

 NOTE:
-  * If this settings is set, all the above (including :ref:`logging_enabled`) will be ignored.
+  * If this settings is set, all the above will be ignored.
   * If this settings is set, the audit logging too must be configured in the custom logging config.
     Mixing logging configurations from ``fotoobo.yaml`` and a custom ``logging.config`` is not supported.